 We stayed the night but Chris had to leave the next day and it was good he went home with gold in his pocket.
 One of the claim owners also left, and it was down to just me and one claim partner.
 I stayed and hunted, finding another small specimen with the SDC 2300.
 I went a couple hours with no finds, and decided to wander over to the area where Chris had scored to see if I could do anything there.
 The claim owner and I puttered around awhile there then he decided it was time to go back to camp and grab some lunch.

 Chris had hunted right where I had found the two specimens the year before with the GMT.
-I was a bit surprised I had missed two nearly 1/8th oz pieces but they were deeper than the GMT was going or I had written them off as ground noise.
+I was a bit surprised I had missed two nearly 1/8th oz pieces, but they were deeper than the GMT was going.
 His two specimens were found only ten feet apart, and I could tell he had hammered the location.
 Every square inch of the dusty ground was covered with footprints.
 I fired up the GPZ and gave it a few swings, and was surprised to almost immediately get a nice signal exactly between the two little rock piles marking his find locations.
 I gave a few digs and revealed a nice specimen weighing about 3 grams!

 I know I had been over this location with a GPX 5000 and a GMT.
 Chris is very methodical when on a patch, and I know the SDC 2300 is more capable than the GPX 5000 when it comes to small specimen gold.
 How could this be?
 I suddenly realized I had something very special indeed in my hands.